- About Us

 - Contact Us

-Dr. Kizhakkeveettil (Anu) is an ayurvedic practitioner, licensed acupuncturist and certified yoga teacher.
+Anupama (Anu) is an Ayurvedic Practitioner, licensed acupuncturist and certified yoga teacher.
 She graduated in Ayurvedic Medicine from Mangalore University in India, received a Masters in Acupuncture and Oriental Medicine from Southern California University of Health Sciences (SCU) and her Ph.D. from Walden University.
-She is currently the Program Director for Ayurvedic Medicine and provides clinical services for SCU Health System.
-In her clinical practice she integrates diet, yoga, lifestyle counseling, herbs and various body work therapies individualized to patient’s condition.
+She is currently the Program Director and professor for Ayurvedic Medicine and provides clinical services for SCU Health System.
+In her clinical practice she integrates diet, yoga, lifestyle counseling, herbs and various body work therapies individualized to the patient’s condition.
 Her main interests are managing musculoskeletal condition, mental health, women’s health and preventative care.

-Jayagopal Parla holds a medical degree in ayurvedic medicine from Rajiv Gandhi University of Health Science in Bangalore.
+Jayagopal Parla holds a Bachelors of Ayurvedic Medicine (BAMS) and M.D. in Ayurvedic Medicine (M.D.) from Rajiv Gandhi University of Health Science in Bangalore.
 He also received a Master in Acupuncture and Oriental Medicine from Southern California University of Health Sciences (SCU) and is a certified yoga teacher.
-Jay Parla is currently the ayurvedic department chair and professor at the American University of Complementary Medicine, a supervising clinician at SCU’s University Health Center, as well as an instructor for the Ayurveda program at SCU.
+Jay is currently the Ayurvedic department chair and professor at the American University of Complementary Medicine, a supervising clinician at SCU’s University Health Center, as well as faculty for the Ayurveda program at SCU.

 Jay’s Parla philosophy is “healing is an art and a science.”
 Coming from a traditional Ayurvedic family in India, with more than 15 years of Ayurvedic clinical practice experience, Jay has a strong hold in all ancient Ayurvedic diagnostic methods, especially pulse readings.
 His clinical interest includes pain management, chronic diseases management, health promotion, and various detoxification therapies.

-Manjusha Vinjamury is an ayurvedic practitioner, licensed acupuncturist, and certified yoga teacher with more than 20 years of clinical experience.
-She received her Bachelors of Ayurvedic Medicine degree (BAMS) from Pune and her Doctor of Ayurvedic Medicine (M.D.) from University of Kerala.
+Manjusha Vinjamury is an Ayurvedic Practitioner, licensed acupuncturist, and certified yoga teacher with more than 20 years of clinical experience.
+She received her Bachelors of Ayurvedic Medicine degree (BAMS) from Pune and a M.D. in Ayurvedic Medicine (M.D.) from University of Kerala.
 She has also completed her Master’s in Acupuncture and Oriental Medicine from Southern California University of Health Sciences (SCU).
-Dr. Vinjamury is currently an assistant professor at the American University of Complementary Medicine in Los Angeles and an Instructor at SCU.
-She enjoys sharing her knowledge to future practitioners, and her clinical interests are in the area of women’s health, mental health, chronic pain, neurological and skin disorders.
+Manjusha is currently an assistant professor at the American University of Complementary Medicine in Los Angeles and faculty at SCU.
+She enjoys sharing her knowledge to future practitioners, and her clinical interests are in managing women’s health, mental health, chronic pain, neurological and skin disorders.

-Sonika Laskar Desai is an Ayurvedic practitioner with a degree in Ayurvedic Medicine (BAMS) from the University of Pune, India.
+Sonika Laskar Desai is an Ayurvedic Practitioner with a Bachelor of Ayurvedic Medicine (BAMS) degree from the University of Pune, India.
 Sonika has more than 10 years of Ayurvedic clinical and body works experience as well specialties in Panchakarma Therapies (therapeutic body detox/cleansing) and yoga.
 She is a clinician at SCU Health System.
 She loves working with patients to address emotional and nervous system challenges such as anxiety, depression, and insomnia.
-She also treats problems such as arthritis, skin disorders, digestive distress, diabetes, thyroid conditions, pre and post pregnancy issues and various other womens health issues.
+Her clinical interest include managing arthritis, skin disorders, digestive distress, diabetes, thyroid conditions, pre and post pregnancy issues and various other women’s health issues.